maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 - Preview and test STACK questions.

-### Preparing the question
+### Preparing to write a STACK question

-Let us begin by choosing question (i), shown in the image above:
+Let us begin by considering question (i) from the text book, shown in the image above:
 \(
 \int \frac{5}{(3x - 2)^3} dx
 \)